Open Bible Data Home About News OET Key

 (Kai aʸlthon eis to peran taʸs thalassaʸs, eis taʸn ⱪōran tōn Gerasaʸnōn.)

-UST Jesus and his apprentices arrived on the other side of the Sea of Galilee.
-People called the Gerasenes lived near the place where they landed.
+UST Then Jesus and his apprentices arrived on the other side of the Sea of Galilee, in the region where the Gerasene people lived.

 BLB And they came to the other side of the sea, to the region of the Gerasenes.